dkdeconti/path_profiles/README.md

-WGS pipeline for microbiome profiling from biopsy samples
+Pipeline for microbiome profiling from biopsy samples
 ====

 Computational pipelines for filtering host DNA and evaluating the microbiome abundance from biopsy WGS samples.
+This pipeline is aimed to be a fork of the previous WGS process for whole exome and updates for longer length Illumina reads.

-Citing our paper:
+Citing origin paper:
 ---------
 Chao Zhang, Kyle Cleveland, Felice Schnoll-Sussman, Bridget McClure, Michelle Bigg, Prashant Thakkar, Nikolaus Schultz, Manish A. Shah, and Doron Betel.
 "Identification of low abundance microbiome in clinical samples using whole genome sequencing." *Genome Biology* 16 (2015).